Transcendent-Tapir/Distorted-Domains/system.md

 #### Negative Aspects

-When you become incapacitated, roll or select from the table that most closely matches what your character was incapacitated by
+When a traveler becomes incapacitated they can raise an existing negative aspect, or they can roll or select from the table that most closely matches what they were incapacitated by

 D10 | Injury
 :-: | :-: